Willem de Rooij

 Willem de Rooij (born 1969 in Beverwijk, Netherlands) is a Berlin-based artist and educator who works in a variety of media.
-Since the early 1990s, he has created temporary installations that analyze the politics of representation.
+Since the early 1990s, he has created temporary installations to analyze the politics of representation.
 Drawing on his experience in time-based media, he uses montage to combine appropriated objects.
 De Rooij collaborates with leading academics, initiating research in global art history and visual anthropology.
 His work is marked by closely edited publications and a select corpus of precisely crafted objects.

 Biography

 1989–2006: Studies and De Rijke / de Rooij

 Willem de Rooij studied art history at the University of Amsterdam (1989–1990), and fine art at the Gerrit Rietveld Academie (1990–95) and at the Rijksakademie (1997–98), both in Amsterdam.

 His early works were concerned with institutional politics.
-Route along 18 corners (1993) mapped the corners of rooms at Stedelijk Museum, while Rijksmuseum/Tropenmuseum (1993) compared the structures of Amsterdam's museums for historical Dutch arts, and global material culture.
+Route along 18 corners (1993) mapped the corners of exhibition rooms at Stedelijk Museum, while Rijksmuseum/Tropenmuseum (1993) compared the structures of Amsterdam's museums for historical Dutch arts, and global material culture.

-From 1994 to 2006, De Rooij worked in collaboration with Jeroen de Rijke (born 1970 in Brouwershaven, Netherlands, died in 2006 in Takoradi, Ghana), from 1994 to 2006, as De Rijke / De Rooij.
+From 1994 to 2006, De Rooij worked in collaboration with Jeroen de Rijke (born 1970 in Brouwershaven, Netherlands, died in 2006 in Takoradi, Ghana) as De Rijke / De Rooij.
 They worked primarily on concentrated short films in 16mm and 35mm.
-Forever and Ever (1995), a deconstructed narrative in four parts, was filmed during an academic exchange at the Film and Television Institute of India.
+Forever and Ever (1995), a deconstructed narrative in four parts, was filmed during an academic residency at the Film and Television Institute of India.
+Of Three Men (1998), which depicts shifting light in Amsterdam's Fatih Mosque (a former Catholic church), responded to the rise of islamophobia and right-wing populism.
 Bantar Gebang (2000) records dawn breaking over one of the world’s biggest landfills outside Jakarta, Indonesia.
-Of Three Men (1998), which depicts shifting light in Amsterdam's Fatih Mosque (a former Catholic church), responded to the rise of right-wing populism.
-When De Rijke / De Rooij represented the Netherlands at the 2005 Venice Biennale, their film 16mm Mandarin Ducks had well-known Dutch actors act out bourgeois tensions through visual cliches.
+When De Rijke / De Rooij represented the Netherlands at the 2005 Venice Biennale, their 16mm film Mandarin Ducks had well-known Dutch actors act out bourgeois tensions through visual cliches.

 In 2002, De Rijke / De Rooij created the first in a series of floral sculptures they titled Bouquets.

 Early monographic exhibitions include Städtisches Museum Abteiberg, Mönchengladbach (1999), the ICA, London (2002), Kunsthalle Zurich (2003) and a dual presentation together with Christoper Williams at Secession, Vienna (2005).
-Major retrospectives were mounted at K21 in Düsseldorf in 2007, and at the Museo d’Arte Moderna di Bologna (MAMbo) in 2008, and they represented the Netherlands at the Venice Biennale in 2005.
+Major retrospectives were mounted at K21 in Düsseldorf in 2007, and at the Museo d’Arte Moderna di Bologna (MAMbo) in 2008.